 As mentioned, Buda is the more traditional side of Budapest.
 The oldest part of town originated from Roman times.
 It houses many tourist attractions like the castle and Saint Stephan’s Basilica and Fishermen’s Bastion.
 The views across Budapest are magnificent from the hills on the Buda side.
 This green, hilly part of Budapest houses many residents and locals.
 Parks, green areas and big government buildings.
 This is where people in Budapest live, the party is on the other side of the river.

 But Buda houses some really great places to have cake and coffee, shop for delicious traditional Hungarian food and eat local delicacies.
-I got a taste of Hungary with this Buda Food Tour in Budapest.
+I got a taste of Hungary with this Budapest Food Tour in Buda.

 I was invited by Taste Hungary to join their Buda Food Walk in Budapest.
 As always, I tasted everything myself and formed my own opinion (everything was delicious!).
 If you’d like to learn more about Hungarian food in Budapest, I can recommend A Taste of Hungary to show you around town and take you to the best eateries that no hipster has shared on the internet yet.